BrownUniversity/terraform-gcp-jupyterhub/README.md

 We aim to upgrade this package at least once a year.

 #### Update Ruby Version

-To install/upgrade the version of Ruby we use `rbenv`.
+To install/upgrade the version of Ruby we use `rbenv` or `asdf`.
 For instance to install and update to `2.7.3`:

 ```
 rbenv install -v 2.7.3